Leadership and management

 Sounds pretty good, honestly.

-Say there’s an area you want to help improve an employee in, but they have a massive ego.
-McLeod suggested approaching the conversation in this way:
+Say there’s an area where you see room for improvement in someone you manage, but that person has a massive ego.
+McLeod suggests approaching the conversation in this way:

 People with big egos love flattery.
-If you start with a compliment or an acknowledgement of one of their strengths, they’ll be much more open to what you have to say next.
+Leading with something positive is a sure way to defuse an ego-based conflict before it starts.
+Acknowledge one of their strengths, praise them for the progress they’ve made, and they’ll be much more open to what you have to say next.

-2. Frame the improvement from good to great, instead of bad to average.
+2. Frame the improvement as going from good to great, instead of bad to average

-3. Most importantly, agree to a clear next step.
+3. Most importantly, agree on a clear next step

 Want to learn how to coach other types of difficult employees?
 Watch Lisa and Elizabeth McLeod’s full course, Coaching Employees Through Difficult Situations.